sign up to receive our news and updates

 Bronchiectasis is usually diagnosed using a detailed X-ray of the lungs called a CT scan.
 A standard chest X ray is often normal or near normal in patients with bronchiectasis, and even when abnormal, the changes that are present may not be obviously due to bronchiectasis.
 Blood tests are required to test for some of the causes of bronchiectasis and it is also important to measure the lung size and function by a simple breathing test called spirometry.

 Once bronchiectasis has developed, the damage cannot be reversed.
-However, in most patients, the disease either does not worsen or only slowly worsens with time, and the combination of regular physiotherapy to clear the chest and appropriate antibiotics control the symptoms reasonable well.
-It is vital that chest infections are treated quickly with effective antibiotics, eg. amoxicillin 500mg tds or coamoxiclav 625mg tds for at least 10 to 14 days.
-These prolonged courses of stronger antibiotics are important to prevent the chest infections recurring quickly.
+However, in most patients, the disease either does not worsen or only slowly worsens with time, and the combination of regular physiotherapy to clear the chest and appropriate antibiotics control the symptoms reasonably well.
+It is vital that chest infections are treated quickly with effective antibiotics for at least 10 to 14 days.
+Using a more prolonged course of antibiotics is important to prevent the chest infections recurring quickly, and often patients need treatment with antibiotics that can kill more resistant organisms such as coamoxiclav 625mg tds.
 Some patients with frequent chest infections requiring antibiotics several times per year will need to start low dose antibiotics all the time to prevent infections.
-Characterising exactly what happens during an exacerbation of bronchiectasis and investigating the best longterm treatments are other areas of importance for research. back to top
+Characterising exactly what happens during an exacerbation of bronchiectasis and investigating the best long term treatments are other important areas for research.

 The most important considerations for patients with bronchiectasis are the following:

-1. They need to perform regular lung clearance techniques to prevent phlegm and bacteria accumulating in the lungs.
-Except for patients with mild bronchiectasis, this will probably need to be done once or twice a day.
+- They need to perform regular lung clearance techniques to prevent phlegm and bacteria accumulating in the lungs.
+In many patients, this will probably need to be done once or twice a day.

-3. To help prevent infections, the patients should have an annual vaccination against flu, and be vaccinated against pneumonia.
+- To help prevent infections, the patients should be vaccinated once against pneumonia and have an annual vaccination against flu.
 And they should never smoke cigarettes.

-For many years, the disease of bronchiectasis has not received the attention it deserves, considering that there are about 30,000 to 60,000 people in the UK with the condition.
-In fact, there has been so little research into bronchiectasis that even the most basic questions about why patients get chest infections (called exacerbations) is not really known, and there are many questions about the best longterm treatments that still need answering.
+For many years, the disease of bronchiectasis has not received the attention it deserves, considering that our research (Quint et al. European Respiratory Journal, 2015) shows that maybe 100,000 people in the UK with the condition.
+There has been so little research into bronchiectasis that even the most basic questions about why patients get chest infections (called exacerbations) are not really known, and there are many questions about the best long term treatments that still need answering.

-At UCL, we have an established programme of research into lung infections, which recently has started investigating patients with bronchiectasis in collaboration with our partners within University College London, Royal Free and Whittington Hospitals.
+At UCL, we have an established programme of research into lung infections, which investigates patients with bronchiectasis in collaboration with our partners within University College London, Royal Free and Whittington Hospitals.
+This collaboration has resulted in several research papers describing in detail the changes in clinical condition that occur in a patient with bronchiectasis who is having an infective exacerbation, how common bronchiectasis is, and demonstrating that bronchiectasis is associated with an increased risk of diseases affecting the blood vessels, such as strokes and heart attacks.
+In addition, we are members of the Bronch UK partnership of nine centres across the UK who are collaborating into research into different aspects of bronchiectasis.
 We are researching why patients with bronchiectasis develop exacerbations of their condition, and what are the best ways to prevent these exacerbations occurring.
-These research programmes do require financial resources in order to pay for the various laboratory tests necessary – we hope that by using relatively small amounts of money to fund initial research, we will then be able to apply for large grants to fully answer some of the important questions about how best to treat patients with bronchiectasis.
+These research programmes do require financial resources in order to pay for the various laboratory tests necessary – we hope that by using relatively small amounts of money to fund initial research, we will obtain the background data needed to successfully apply for large grants to fully answer some of the important questions about how best to treat patients with bronchiectasis.